mtsrodrigues4991/IoT_Cloud_Final_Paper_Graduation/README.md

 The code used to build the infrastructure in Azure is in the folder "Terraform for Azure"

 The Project Architecture are in the folder "Project Architecture"

+The demonstration of the project is on the link: https://www.youtube.com/watch?v=DWesvJ7yAVg&t=1s&ab_channel=MateusRodrigues